Medicaid managed medical, dental and children's plans targeted for October rate reductions

 Milliman principal and consulting actuary Andrew Gaffner told economists it has been “one of the most challenging rate-setting environments” he’s been involved in during his 25-year career as an actuary.
 That’s mostly due to the uncertainty surrounding the public health emergency (PHE) and how long it will remain in effect.

-Milliman’s estimates assume that the PHE will expire no later than January 2023.
+Milliman’s estimates assume the PHE will expire no later than January 2023.

 Florida has a Medicaid managed care mandate, which means most of those beneficiaries are enrolled in managed care plans that have contracts with the state.